joshschmelzle/webstack/webstack/README.md

 ./scripts/run.sh
 ```

-`run.sh` runs the following for development:
+`run.sh` runs something like the following for development only:

 ```
 uvicorn app.main:app --reload --env-file ../../.env